 How To Find Your Routing Number on a Check

 Routing numbers typically appear in the lower left-hand corner of a check.
-See the graphic below that will show you where to find your Citi routing number right in your checkbook.
+The graphic below will show you where to find your Citi routing number right in your checkbook.

 Banks Can Have Multiple Routing Numbers

 Banks aren’t tied to having just one routing number.
-Much like how big banks have different addresses for their branches across the nation, they often feature different routing numbers, too, to ensure accuracy in locating funds.
+Much like how big banks have different addresses for their branches across the nation, they often feature different routing numbers, too.
+The reasoning behind this is to ensure accuracy in locating funds.

 A bank typically features a primary routing number, which is assigned based on where its main office is located.
 As it adds locations, the bank might become eligible to receive more numbers.

 Sending cash across borders comes with a different set of rules.
 If you’re sending an international wire transfer, you’ll need to know the following:

 - The name and location of the beneficiary’s bank

 - The beneficiary’s account number